 Enter the total number of travelers.
 This will be used to calculate the sum of plane tickets for everyone, as well as the number of cars you need if you're planning a road trip.
 We assume a max of 4 passengers per car, but you can change the number of cars if your situation is different.

-We estimated the cheapest price for a round trip plane ticket from YUL to EWR at $444.
+We estimated the cheapest price for a round trip plane ticket from YUL to JFK at $200.
 Want to search for a better deal?